jay4842/AI-Project/README.md

 ## Conclusion
 The genetic algorithm is an algorithm that can be used to solve constraint problems.
 The N queens problem does fall under the number of problems that can be solved with this algorithm.
 This being said the random component is a major area of the genetic algorithm that can hinder the success of it.
 The way that we combated that issue was using the fitness function to reduce the complete randomness.
 Additionally keeping the population at a constant rate also proved a good approach to reducing the amount of memory that is consumed while the algorithm is running.

+## TODO
+- add a argument parser to allow more customization when running